tbklang/documentation/docs/language/40-structs.md

 }
 ```

-Note: Assignments to these variables within the struct's body is not
+Note: Assignments to these variables within the struct’s body is not
 allowed.

 #### Example